JackCurragh/TranslonScorer/README.md

 pip install TranslonScorer@git+https://github.com/JackCurragh/TranslonScorer#egg=TRANSLONSCORER
 ```
 ## Usage
-The tool is invoked using the `Translonpredictor` command.
+The tool is invoked using the `TranslonScorer` command.
 Below are the options and their descriptions:

 ```sh
 Usage: TranslonScorer [OPTIONS]